MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/vprintf-p-vprintf-p-l-vwprintf-p-vwprintf-p-l.md

 \* Required for UNIX V compatibility.

-The console is not supported in Universal Windows Platform (UWP) apps.
+The console isn't supported in Universal Windows Platform (UWP) apps.
 The standard stream handles that are associated with the console, `stdin`, `stdout`, and `stderr`, must be redirected before C run-time functions can use them in UWP apps.
 For more compatibility information, see [Compatibility](../compatibility.md).

 ## See also